 Councillor Blyth was born and raised on Flinders Island and brought up three children on-island as well.
 She is passionate about her island home and keeping it the way it is, but at the same time supports and encourages new small business/enterprises on the Island.
 Councillor Blyth is also very enthusiastic about ensuring that we remember the animals that served in all wars, and accordingly made two very moving tributes to them in 2018, once at the Dawn Service and again at the Remembrance Day Service.
 Along with Councillor Williams she likes to promote a healthy lifestyle and participated in the Pub to Pub 26km run, the Flinders 5km walk and the Lions International Le Tour de Flinders 26km bike ride in 2018, of which she also volunteered her time to help advertise and promote.
 She has spent most of her working life in retail including 13 years at Webster with 9 of those as Store Manager, both on Flinders Island and on Tasmania mainland, and now works at Roberts Ltd where she has been since 2011.

-External Organisations (Council Representative): Flinders Island Business Inc. and Safe Harbour Working Party.
+External Organisations (Council Representative): Flinders Island Business Inc., Safe Harbour Working Party and Housing Working Party.

 |M:||0428 546 404|